agungTuanany/NodeJS_course_by_maximillian/chapter-9-SQL-introduction/README.md

 ![chapter-9-4.gif](./images/gif/chapter-9-4.gif "Core SQL database characteristics")

-This is noe of the core things about `SQL` in general, the core `SQL` database characteristics are that we have a strong `Data Schema` so that for each `table`, we clearly define how the data in there should look like, which `type of data` does each field store; is it a `number`?, is it a `booelan`?.
+This is one of the core things about `SQL` in general, the core `SQL` database characteristics are that we have a strong `Data Schema` so that for each `table`, we clearly define how the data in there should look like, which `type of data` does each field store; is it a `number`?, is it a `booelan`?.